lapsumchan/MVMR-cML-SuSiE/README.md

 step2.res <- mvmr.cml.susie.step2(exposure.ids.subset, outcome.id, sample.sizes.subset)
 ```

 and this step should complete within half an hour on a standard computer.
-Again for convenience we provide the end results which can be loaded using:
+Again for convenience the end results are lazy loaded:
 ```
-step2.res <- readRDS("step2res.RDS")
+step2.res <- example.dat$step2$step2res
 ```

 This step provides the OpenGWAS harmonized data needed for multivariable Mendelian randomization (MVMR) stored in `step2.res$mvdat`, of which the matrix associated with the exposure has dimension 187 x 43: